SDx-ro/Opencart1.5-export-to-MerchantPro-API/README.md

 📦 SDx Export to MerchantPro API
-Module for OpenCart 1.5.x → MerchantPro API product synchronization This tool provides a structured way to export/sync OpenCart 1.5.x product, category, attribute, and auxiliary data into MerchantPro (MP) using the MP API.
+Module for OpenCart 1.5.x → MerchantPro API product/categories synchronization
+This tool provides a structured way to export/sync OpenCart 1.5.x product, category, attribute, and auxiliary data into MerchantPro (MP) using the MP API.
 It is designed for a custom and modernized OpenCart 1.5.5 installation upgraded to PHP 8.3, with a legacy-preserved and customized jQuery 1.7 environment.

 🚀 Features
-Extracts data from OpenCart 1.5.x (products, categories, attributes, etc.)
+Extracts data from OpenCart 1.5.x (products, categories, attributes, etc.).
-Loads MerchantPro product data through XLSX feeds (feeds URLs stored beside API settings) Merges & consolidates the MP feeds (simple & variable vs. variants) into a unified product dataset Generates a JSON cache file containing MP products
+Loads MerchantPro product data through XLSX feeds (feeds URLs stored beside API settings).
+Merges & consolidates the MP feeds (simple & variable vs. variants) into a unified product dataset.
+Generates a JSON cache file containing MP products.
-MP products with ext_ref (identifiable)
+MP products with ext_ref (identifiable).
-MP products without ext_ref (susceptible to deletion) Provides admin-side UI for monitoring, triggering sync, and reviewing data Stores API configuration using standard OC setting table mechanisms Fully compatible with a heavily customized OC1.5 on PHP 8.3
+MP products without ext_ref (susceptible to deletion).
+Provides admin-side UI for monitoring, triggering sync, and reviewing data.
+Stores API configuration using standard OC setting table mechanisms.
+Fully compatible with a heavily customized OC1.5 on PHP 8.3.

 📁 OpenCart Module Structure (Standard OC 1.5 Routing) The module follows the classic OpenCart 1.5.x admin routing pattern: